wuxxin/infra-shared/docs/scripts.md

 ## `requirements.sh`

-This script checks and installs the necessary packages for the project.
+Checks and install the necessary packages for the project.

 Usage: